amitai10/rails-angular-webpacker/README.md

 ## Using a different file for html
 One of the things that I like in angular 2+ components is the division of code (ts file), html and style (scss in our example) to different files.

-I will start with taking out the template from the app.component.ts, and replace it with templateUrl.
+I will start with taking out the template from the app.component.ts, into an html file.
 First we will write our html file app/javascript/hello_angular/app/app.component.html
 ```html
 <h1>Hello {{name}}</h1>